 To make sure your disability requires a service dog’s help, discuss your needs and concerns with a doctor to be sure this option is suitable for you.

-List of Mental Disabilities that Qualify for a Service Dog
+List of Mental Disabilities that Qualify for a Service Dog and the registration of support dog certification.

 No, emotional support animals and service animals are different.
 Emotional support animals (ESA) are not trained to give people comfort and emotional support, so the ADA does not claim them as service animals.